-Governance and Nominating Responsibilities: Committee As specified in its charter, the Governance and Nominating Committee has the following responsibilities: Current Members: Monique Bonner, Chair Eric Salzman v Responsible for identifying, reviewing and evaluating candidates to serve as directors of the Company, consistent with criteria approved by the Board and set forth in the committee's charter.
-Jaswinder Pal Singh v Recommends to the Board candidates for election to the Board, making recommendations to the Board regarding the membership of the committees of the Board.
-Former Members Who Served During F2020: Maj.
-Gen. Guy L. Hecker, Jr. v Reviews and evaluates the suitability of incumbent directors for continued service on the Board (including those recommended by stockholders).
-Fiscal 2020 Actions: v Responsible for developing and recommending to the Board for approval Corporate Governance Principles, and advising on succession plans for the CEO and other executive officers.
-Meetings: Four v Responsible for reviewing and formalizing proposals to amend our certificate of incorporation and by-laws. v Responsible for adopting the procedures pursuant to which the Board and each Committee is to conduct an annual evaluation of its own performance, and for reviewing the results of these evaluations and making recommendations to the Board.
-Purpose: The Governance and Nominating Committee identifies an recommends to the Board individuals qualified to serve as directors of the Company; advises the Board with respect to its committee composition; oversees the evaluation of the Board; and other matter of corporate governance. v Responsible for director orientation programs and for director continuing education programs to assist directors in maintaining skills necessary or appropriate for the performance of their responsibilities. v Reviews CEO succession plan and unexpected absence event policy with CEO.
-Independence:
+- Responsible for identifying, reviewing and evaluating candidates to serve as directors of the Company, consistent with criteria approved by the Board and set forth in the committee's charter. - Recommends to the Board candidates for election to the Board, making recommendations to the Board regarding the membership of the committees of the Board. - Reviews and evaluates the suitability of incumbent directors for continued service on the Board (including those recommended by stockholders). - Responsible for developing and recommending to the Board for approval Corporate Governance Principles, and advising on succession plans for the CEO and other executive officers. - Responsible for reviewing and formalizing proposals to amend our certificate of incorporation and by-laws. - Responsible for adopting the procedures pursuant to which the Board and each Committee is to conduct an annual evaluation of its own performance, and for reviewing the results of these evaluations and making recommendations to the Board. - Responsible for director orientation programs and for director continuing education programs to assist directors in maintaining skills necessary or appropriate for the performance of their responsibilities. - Reviews CEO succession plan and unexpected absence event policy with CEO.